v3rm0n/awesome-m8/README.md

 # awesome-m8
-A curated list of awesome [Dirtywave M8](https://dirtywave.com/products/m8-tracker) ecosystem.
-Preorder it from [here](https://dirtywave.com/products/m8-tracker).
+A curated list of the awesome [Dirtywave M8](https://dirtywave.com/products/m8-tracker) ecosystem.
+Preorder it from [here](https://dirtywave.com/products/m8-tracker) you will not regret it!

 ## Firmware
 - [M8Firmware](https://github.com/Dirtywave/M8Firmware) - Official firmware of the M8